 All Canadians hospitals charge exorbitant parking rates ($4-$8 for 45-60 minutes is the norm).
 These parking lots are run by the administrators and bring in hundreds of millions of dollars each year.

-For individuals who are unemployed, seniors, disabled or living below the poverty line, the local provincial government do provide both social and healthcare benefits such as low cost prescription medications, basic dental coverage and limited rehabilitation services (Kracker 2001).
+For individuals who are unemployed, seniors, disabled or living below the poverty line, the local provincial government to provide both social and healthcare benefits such as low-cost prescription medications, basic dental coverage and limited rehabilitation services (Kracker 2001).

 How is Canadian Healthcare Funded?

 The Canadian health care system is based on a “Single Payer” model; this means that all the money for the healthcare costs come from the federal government.

 The federal government that administers a lump sum to each province based on the population and need (Irvine & Ferguson 2002).
 It is left up to the provinces to manage how to disperse the money and what services to offer.